 \section{Metric and shearfree conditions}

-The source of the considered spacetimes is a cylindrically symmetric anisotropic fluid in collapsing motion.
-It is non rotating, dissipative and bounded by a cylindrical hypersurface $\Sigma$.
+The source of the spacetimes is a collapsing cylindrically symmetric anisotropic fluid.
+It is non-rotating, dissipative and bounded by a cylindrical hypersurface $\Sigma$.
 In the following, its principal stresses $P_r$, $P_z$ and $P_\phi$ will satisfy three different equations of state which will be analyzed in turn.

 In geometric units $c=G=1$, the time dependent diagonal line element reads